Codimension one foliations calibrated by non-degenerate closed 2-forms: Definitions and basic results

-The problem of deciding which manifolds admit a 2-calibrated foliation can be divided in several (very hard) subproblems: a 2-calibrated foliation $(M,\cF,\w)$ is the superposition of several compatible structures.
-Firstly the foliation structure.
-Secondly the 2-form restricts to a closed non-degenerate foliated 2-form $\w_{\cF}$; that defines a regular Poisson structure $(M,\Lambda)$, $\Lambda\in \mathfrak{X}^2(M)$, $\Lambda^{-1}_{\cF}=\w_{\cF}$, whose symplectic leaves are the leaves of $\cF$.
-And thirdly, the foliated symplectic form is seen to admit a lift to a global closed 2-form $\w$ (or a transversal direction along which the Poisson structure is invariant).
+Deciding which manifolds admit a 2-calibrated foliation can be divided in several subproblems which in general are very hard.
+A 2-calibrated foliation $(M,\mathcal{F},\omega)$ is the superposition of several compatible structures.
+Firstly the foliation.
+Secondly the 2-form restricts to a closed non-degenerate foliated 2-form $\omega_{\mathcal{F}}$.
+The pair $(\mathcal{F},\omega_\mathcal{F})$ defines a (regular) Poisson structure on $M$ and as such it is also defined by an appropriate bivector field $\Pi$.
+And thirdly the foliated symplectic form $\omega_{\mathcal{F}}$ admits a lift to a global closed 2-form $\omega$.

-The second of the aforementioned steps, i.e. deciding which codimension one foliations are the symplectic foliations of a Poisson structure, is very complicated.
-The only partial result applies to open manifolds (see \cite{Be01,Be02}), where even the notion of openness is more involved than the usual one, for it depends not only on $M$ but on the pair $(M,\cF)$ (it relies on the existence of certain Morse function compatible with the foliation).

-Regarding the third step, the existence of the lift for the foliated 2-form $\w_{\cF}$ is obstructed in general: associated to a foliation $\cF$ there are two natural cochain complexes.
-The first one is the subcomplex of the de Rham complex of \emph{basic forms}, the forms vanishing along the directions of $\cF$ and with vanishing Lie derivative w.r.t. (local) vector fields tangent to the foliation.
-This subcomplex is preserved by the exterior derivative and its cohomology is called basic cohomology.

-The quotient of the de Rham complex by the subcomplex of basic forms is the complex of foliated forms, giving rise to the foliated cohomology groups $H^q(\cF)$.
-There is a natural spectral sequence relating both cohomologies (and whose $E_1^{0,q}$ groups compute the foliated cohomology groups).

-The existence of a lift for $\w_{\cF}$ to a global closed 2-form follows from the vanishing of three obstructions associated to this spectral sequence (see for example \cite{Al}).
-In dimension 3 any co-oriented foliation by surfaces admits a leafwise area form, but according to a classical result of Sullivan only taut foliations posses leafwise area forms coming from closed 2-forms.
+Determining which codimension one foliations are the symplectic foliations of a Poisson structure is very complicated; there exist partial results which use h-principles and only apply to open manifolds \cite{Be01,Be02,FF10}.
+The existence of a closed lift of a foliated 2-form $\omega_{\mathcal{F}}$ is controlled by three obstructions associated to the spectral sequence which relates basic cohomology, leafwise cohomology and the cohomology of the total space \cite{EK} (see \cite{Al} for a treatment in the setting of Poisson geometry); if the foliation is defined by a closed 1-form, then the obstruction to the existence of a closed lift admits a simpler description (\cite{GMP10}, section 2.2).

-We would like to see a 2-calibrated foliation as a codimension one regular Poisson manifold with a lift for $\w_\cF$ to a closed global 2-form $\w$.
-We are not fully interested in the 2-form $\w$, as the following definition reflects.
+We would like to regard a 2-calibrated foliation as a codimension one regular Poisson manifold with a lift of $\omega_\mathcal{F}$ to a closed 2-form $\omega$.
+We are not fully interested in the 2-form $\omega$, as the following definition reflects.